fbpx

 A dormant lawn is not a dead lawn.
 Grass can still photosynthesize at below-freezing temperatures as long as there is CO2 and some sunlight available.
 There is still evapotranspiration going on during wintertime.
 The grass isn’t dead, it’s just sleeping.

 This is all assuming you have planted perennial grass (grass that comes back alive every spring).
 There are annual types of grass that are included in some grass mixes.
 They germinate quickly but don’t come back after winter.
 So yes, those particular plants are quite possibly dead.
-Read more about choosing the best grass seed in this article.

 How long will grass stay dormant during temperature extremes?